UvaCsl/desist/README.md

 - Event pipelines are propagated from the criteria files (`criteria.yml`) into the patient configuration files (`trial/patient_*/patient.yml`) such that different pipelines can be defined directly in the criteria files.
+- Providing `--clean-files` does not accidentally clean up the files in combination with the `-x` (dry-run) flag.